 And eight hours later, I’m on a flight into my new life!

-(Check with the consulate in your area for their specific requirements.
+(Check with the consulate in your area for their specific requirements for the long-stay French visa.
 Click here for a link to all required documents for the Chicago consulate.)

 The Rest of the Story (March 2018):

 A few weeks ago, I made a trip to Marseille to apply for a new 10-year passport.
 Since I was on “passport probation”, I was required to request my new passport in person from the Consulate General.
 After a brief interview, my application was processed and I received my brand new full-validity passport in about a week.